This Summit is generously supported by Marshalls plc, enabling these important conversations to take place.

 THE WAY FORWARD: BUSINESS & HUMAN RIGHTS IN "GLOBAL BRITAIN”

-Session overview: This session will explore the future of the business and human rights landscape in the UK in the context of the UK Government’s new visions for a “Global Britain” and new and emerging challenges, including Brexit, COVID-19, and UK’s new international ventures.
-Particular focus will be given to discussions around possible UK legislation on mandatory human rights due diligence, further development of the Modern Slavery Act, and other pertinent issues.
+Session overview: This session explored the future of the business and human rights landscape in the UK in the context of the UK Government’s new visions for a “Global Britain” and new and emerging challenges, including Brexit, COVID-19, and UK’s new international ventures.
+Particular focus was given to discussions around possible UK legislation on mandatory human rights due diligence, further development of the Modern Slavery Act, and other pertinent issues.

-Lise Smit, Senior Research Fellow in Business and Human Rights and Director, Human Rights Due Diligence Forum, British Institute of International and Comparative Law
+Lise Smit, Senior Research Fellow in Business & Human Rights & Director, Human Rights Due Diligence Forum, BIICL

 Phil Bloomer, Executive Director, Business and Human Rights Resource Centre